-Well Name Results

-Well 1 - WL001 Meets Standards
+Well Name Results Well 1 - WL001 Meets Standards

-Well 2 - WL002 (inactive) NA

 The Ground Water Under the Direct Influence (GWUDI) assessment evaluates contaminants that may enter the water drawn directly from the well.
-Potomac Farms Water Company Well 1 was designated NOT GWUDI by letter dated October 18, 1999.
-No determination has been made for Well 2.
-If this well is placed into service, a separate GWUDI assessment will need to be completed.
+Mountain View Water System Well 1 was designated NOT GWUDI by letter dated December 4, 2000.

 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the WVDHHR has determined may present a concern to public health.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment may consistently yield values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.